janiko71/aws-inventory/README.md

 ## Pre-requisites
 This program needs Python 3.4 or newer.

+AWS CLI must be installed and configured on the system you want to run aws-inventory.
+You SHOULD use a special account with minimal rights (= those in inventory*.json files).
+See [wiki](https://github.com/janiko71/aws-inventory/wiki) for more.

 Make sure that you have the latest boto3 version.
 Older versions may lead to signature error with the newest regions or to some malfunction.
 Further information here : http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html.

 # What's new in this version?